kamatama41/test-cert-generator/README.md

 # test-cert-generator

-Docker image to generate client/server certs.
+Docker image to generate self-signed client/server certs.
 The certs are intended to be used for tests, so you should not apply them to actual applications.

 ## Usage